xpack/vscode-xpack-extension-ts/README.md

 ```

 Note: this example does not require the presence of a compiler
-in the system, it includes a dependency to xPack GCC and a CMake
+on the system, as it includes a dependency on xPack GCC and a CMake
-toolchain description file using it, to prevent CMake picking
+toolchain description file using it, to prevent CMake from selecting
-any other unwanted compiler possibly present in the system.
+any other unwanted compiler that may be present.

-## VS Code configurations
+## VS Code Configurations

-The VS Code C/C++ extension keeps track of multiple configurations
+The VS Code C/C++ extension manages multiple configurations
 in the `.vscode/c_cpp_properties.json` file, and the xPack
 extension automatically maps the `package.json` build configurations
 to VS Code configurations.

 IntelliSense correctly renders the content for the _active_
-configurations, shown in the status bar.
+configuration, shown in the status bar.

 ![Active Configuration](assets/docs-images/switch-configs.png)

-## IntelliSense enabled only for top folders
+## IntelliSense Enabled Only for Top-Level Folders

 TL;DR: open separate projects/packages as separate workspace folders.